1-year-old girl among 4 found fatally shot inside apartment

 "We all know him by that, doing barbecues all the time and happy, laughing with everybody," family friend Jose Valdez said.
 "A man, a good man."

-They were identified as Terrance Briggs and his daughter Layla Briggs, as well as 15-year-old Lloyd Drain III and 57-year-old Lloyd Drain, Jr. Police say it appears all of the deceased are related, either biologically or through marriage.
+The victims were identified as Terrance Briggs and his daughter Laylay Briggs, as well as 15-year-old Loyed Drain III and 57-year-old Loyed Drain, Jr. Police say it appears all of the deceased are related, either biologically or through marriage.
 They were all shot in the head.

+Authorities believe Briggs shot the others before turning the gun on himself.

 "It breaks my heart to see him gone, and all the kids and his son, you know?" family friend Vanessa Swain.
 "They showed love when they can, you know, and it's sad."